Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 summary: "Consuming 2% of monthly error budget per hour"

-Multi-window multi-burn-rate alerts (Google SRE workbook) are the standard: high burn rate short = urgent alert, sustained burn = moderate alert.
+Multi-window multi-burn-rate alerts (Google SRE Workbook) are the standard: high short-window burn = urgent alert; sustained burn = moderate alert.

 Error Budget Policy: The Political Part

 Defining the SLO is easy.
-The policy applied when it’s exhausted is where the real value plays.
+The policy applied when it is exhausted is where real value plays.

 SLI Design: The Real Work

-• User-visible metrics: public endpoint latency, user-seen errors, correct data.
+Good SLIs measure user-visible metrics: public endpoint latency, errors the user sees, correct data.

 Error Budget as Conversation Tool